ophx1337/bone-esp-example/README.md

-# all of the current fortnite bone id's for bone esp
+# all of the current fortnite bone ids